Rajaykumar12/intel_kivi_hybrid/README.md

 - Key/value dequantization error ~1.0 (expected for 2-bit with random data)
 - Cosine similarity between KIVI and FP32 attention output: **0.898** (> 0.85 threshold)
 - No NaN/Inf in output

-For production with larger models (7B+), R=128 is recommended per the paper.

 ## References